Emily Radford (they/them)

 • Gender dysphoria, and those who want to explore their gender or sexuality

-• Anxiety, depression, and grief
+• Anxiety, depression, complex trauma, and grief

 • Burnout, PDA, self-compassion, unmasking, executive dysfunction